holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 3. We will set the end year of this historical management practice to the year **2000**.
 To adjust this we use the numeric up/down buttons within the cell.

-4. We then click the “**Edit Selected**” button.
+4. Select the newly added **Historical management practice** and then click the “**Edit Selected**” button.
 This will open a new screen that allows us to adjust the crops grown and the management during this period.

 5. Click on the “**Barley**” crop under the “**Step 2**” section.
 Change the crop type to ‘**Wheat**’ and on the ‘**General**’ tab change the yield to **3,500** kg/ha.
 We will keep the other settings unchanged.

-6. We also need to remove the “Hay mixed” crops from this historical period.
+6. We also need to remove the “**Hay mixed**” crops from this historical period.
 Click the ‘**x**’ icon beside each of the “**Hay mixed**” crops under the “**Step 2**” section.
 Clicking the ‘**x**’ icon will remove these crops from the rotation for this period of time.

 7. Click “**Ok**” to save adjustments we just made to this field.